ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/Devicekey.md

 ### Key derivation API

 `generate_derived_key`: This API generates a new key based on an array of data ([salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) the caller provides.
-A single salt value always generates the same key, so if you need a new key you must use a new salt value.
-The salt can be have any value - array, string etc.
+A single salt value always generates the same key, so if you need a new key, you must use a new salt value.
+The salt can be have any value - array, string and so on.

 The generated keys can be 128 or 256 bits in length.